How to visit Borobudur and Prambanan in 1 day with public transport

-It is entirely possible to visit both UNESCO temples around Yogyakarta – Borobudur and Prambanan in 1 day using only public transport.
-Here I will tell you how with precise, up-to-date information about public transport.
+It is possible and easy to visit both UNESCO temples around Yogyakarta – Borobudur and Prambanan in 1 day using only public transport.

 Borobudur and Prambanan are part of my full 2-week Java Backpacking Itinerary.